ArthurGareginyan/my-custom-styles/readme.txt

 * Donate text added.

 = 2.3 =
-* Added a toggle for temporary disable the custom CSS code.
+* Added a toggle for temporarily disable the custom CSS code.
 * Added active-line.js add-on to CodeMirror editor.
 * Added function for stoping execution of user entered code if it empty.
 * Added function of automatic remove the "successful" message after 3 seconds.